 As niacin is not cleared via the kidney it is theoretically safe in CKD; however, its use is limited due to side effects (predominantly flushing) and a lack of data.
-Several short-term studies have evaluated niacin in CKD patients and it is efficacious in lipid lowering.
-There is an emerging interest in use of niacin or its analog niacinimide in CKD and ESRD patients for their effects to decrease phosphate levels.
-A meta-analysis of randomized controlled trials of niacin and niacinamide in dialysis patients found that niacin reduced serum phosphorus but did not change serum calcium levels; furthermore niacin increased HDL levels but had no significant effect on LDL-cholesterol, triglycerides, or total cholesterol levels; no CVD outcomes data were provided (59).
-Animal studies have suggested a beneficial effect of niacin on renal outcomes (60), and clinical literature is suggestive that this may occur in humans (61).
-Kang et al treated patients with CKD stages 2-4 with niacin 500mg/d x 6 months; niacin led to increased HDL-cholesterol and decreased triglyceride levels, and improved GFR compared to baseline levels (62).
+Several short-term studies have evaluated niacin in CKD patients, and it is efficacious in lipid lowering.
+There is an emerging interest in the use of niacin or its analog niacinamide in CKD and ESRD patients for their effects to decrease phosphate levels.
+A metaanalysis of randomized controlled trials of niacin and niacinamide in dialysis patients found that niacin reduced serum phosphorus but did not change serum calcium levels; furthermore niacin increased HDL-C levels but had no significant effect on LDL-C, TGs, or total cholesterol levels; no CVD outcomes data were provided (65).
+Animal studies have suggested a beneficial effect of niacin on renal outcomes (66), and clinical literature is suggestive that this may occur in humans (67).
+Kang et al treated patients with CKD stages 2-4 with niacin 500mg/d x 6 months; niacin led to increased HDL-C and decreased TG levels, and improved GFR compared to baseline levels (68).

 Laropiprant has been developed as an inhibitor of prostaglandin-medicated niacin-induced flushing.
-In a sub-study examining the use of niacin with laropiprant in dyslipidemic subjects with impaired renal function, the use of niacin resulted in a mean decrease in serum phosphorus of 11% with similar effects between those with eGFR above or below 60 ml/min/1.73 m2 (63); the parent study reported significant reduction in lipid parameters including a decrease in LDL-cholesterol of 18%, decrease in triglycerides of 25%, and an increase in HDL of 20% (64).
-Thus, there may be an indication for use of niacin in CKD subjects beyond lipid lowering considerations.
-However, cardiovascular outcome studies evaluating the combination of statin plus niacin have not found any additional benefit compared to statin alone (65, 66); thus, at this time further research is needed in CKD subjects to determine if niacin may be more beneficial than statins, or if the addition of niacin to statin may confer non-CVD benefit, for example, from phosphorus lowering.
+In a sub-study examining the use of niacin with laropiprant in dyslipidemic subjects with impaired renal function, the use of niacin resulted in a mean decrease in serum phosphorus of 11% with similar effects between those with eGFR above or below 60 ml/min/1.73 m2(69); the parent study reported a significant reduction in lipid parameters including a decrease in LDL-C of 18%, decrease in TGs of 25%, and an increase in HDL-C of 20% (70).
+Thus, there may be an indication for the use of niacin in CKD subjects beyond lipid lowering considerations.
+However, cardiovascular outcome studies evaluating the combination of statin plus niacin in patient without kidney disease have not found any additional benefit compared to statin alone (71, 72); thus, at this time further research is needed in CKD subjects to determine if niacin may be more beneficial than statins, or if the addition of niacin to statin may confer non-CVD benefit, for example, phosphorus lowering.